en

 Meet Our Consumer, Lifestyle & Luxury Recruitment Specialists

-Our experienced team helps companies across the DACH region attract top leaders for fashion & luxury, retail, beauty & cosmetics, luxury goods, jewelry, and lifestyle.
+Our team of specialized retail recruitment consultants in the DACH region attract top leaders for fashion & luxury, retail, beauty & cosmetics, luxury goods, jewelry, and lifestyle.
 With decades of executive search experience and a robust network, we identify leaders who drive digital transformation, customer-centricity, operational excellence, and sustainable growth.

-As a Partner at Morgan Philips Group, Oliver Büscher brings extensive expertise in appointing C-level and senior executives across fashion, luxury goods, beauty, retail, and lifestyle.
+As a Partner at Morgan Philips Group, Oliver Büscher brings extensive expertise in recruiting C-level and senior executives across fashion, luxury goods, beauty, retail, and lifestyle in Germany.
 His deep industry knowledge and strategic insight enable him to translate complex requirements into successful placements quickly and effectively.

 Vos avantages